 You know who else you are hurting?

-Can you imagine what it feels like to be an 8-year-old kid that has to stand by YOUR project?
+Can you imagine what it feels like to be an 8-year-old child that has to stand by your project?

 That’s not ok.

 Can we please stop this madness?

 Mothers, stop taking over your kid’s projects.
 They are for a grade.
 You wouldn’t take a spelling test for them, would you?

 Mothers, do not give in to the temptation to start taking over your kid’s stuff because you are tired of seeing the thirty-year-old’s win!
 You are doing the right thing by allowing your child to learn through the experience.
 You are laying the foundation for a self-sufficient child.